Inevitabile

-"Inevitabile" is a duet recorded by Italian singers Giorgia and Eros Ramazzotti.
-The song was released on 18 November 2011 as the third single from Giorgia's eight studio album Dietro le apparenze through Dischi di cioccolata and Sony Music.
+"Inevitabile" is a song recorded by Italian singers Giorgia and Eros Ramazzotti.
+The song was released on 18 November 2011 as the third single from Giorgia's eighth studio album Dietro le apparenze through Dischi di cioccolata and Sony Music.

 The song was also included on Ramazzotti's greatest hits album Eros Best Love Songs.

 Composition

 The song was written by Eros Ramazzotti and produced by Michele Canova and Giorgia.
 The song is the second one that Ramazzotti has written for Giorga after "Come saprei".

-Critic recepiton
+Reception

-Rockol described the collaboration as "a well executed song, easy and pleasant" pointind out that it could have a "more modern and less pop style, avoiding the choruses and making the voices of both singers intertwine more".
+Rockol described the collaboration as "a well executed song, easy and pleasant", stating that it could have a "more modern and less pop style, avoiding the choruses and making the voices of both singers intertwine more".